cleblond/moodle-qtype_easyoselectjs/README.txt

 USAGE:

-With the Marvin Sketch Selection question type the instructor draws a structure, set of structures or reactions and selects certain objects (atoms, molecules etc).
+With the MarvinJS Selection question type the instructor draws a structure, set of structures or reactions and selects certain objects (atoms, molecules etc).
 The student must then select the same objects.
-You can ask questions such as "Select all chiral centers in the following structures?"  or Choose the nucleophile in the following reaction?
+You can ask questions such as "Select all chiral centers in the following structures?" or "Choose the nucleophile in the following reaction?"